-Heat a pan with 1 tsp of ghee, oil or butter, add the rice to it.
+Heat a pan with 1 tsp of ghee, oil or butter, and add the rice to it.

 Add 4 cups of liquid, using up all the broth you may have saved on the side.
 The balance of the liquid used can be water if you run short.

-Also add the cinnamon, cloves, cardamom, salt and lastly add peas and diced carrots.
+Also add the cinnamon, cloves, cardamom, salt, and lastly, add the peas and diced carrots.

-Bring to a boil, alow the water to evaporate until the top of the rice is visible.
-Cover tightly, reduce the heat and let it simmer for 20 minutes until cooked through.
+Bring the water to a boil, allowing the water to evaporate until the top of the rice is visible.
+Cover tightly, reduce the heat, and let it simmer for 20 minutes until cooked through.

-To serve remove the rice in a large platter, sprinkle all over with Sumac and serve it with the lamb meat stew.
+To serve, remove the rice from a large platter, sprinkle all over with Sumac and serve it with the lamb meat stew.

-Optionally sprinkle with toasted almonds, walnuts, cashews etc and rasins.
+Optionally sprinkle with toasted almonds, walnuts, cashews, etc., and raisins.

-The flavours of the lamb/mutton/goat meat are the best for this recipe.
-However if you wish to use veal or beef, the broth is most important to flavour the rice.
+The flavours of the lamb, mutton, and goat meat are the best for this recipe.
+However, if you wish to use veal or beef, the broth is most important to flavour the rice.

-Buy extra bones if u need to make the broth if you buy a good cut of boneless beef, you can buy extra bones.
+If you need to make the broth, if you buy a good cut of boneless beef, you can buy extra bones.

-Aubergine/eggplant/brinjal is a creamy sweet addition to this dish, large green peppers like cubanelle, red capsicum, or yellow zuchini is a great substitution.
-Prepare the vegetables in an order that will cook through the one like aubergine, that may take the longest, as the others like peppers should have a slight crispness to the bite.
+Aubergine, eggplant, or brinjal are a creamy, sweet addition to this dish.
+Large green peppers like cubanelle, red capsicum, or yellow zucchini are great substitutions.
+Prepare the vegetables in an order that will cook through the ones like aubergine.
+That may take the longest, as the others like peppers, should have a slight crispness to the bite.

-If you do not like a particular flavour of a spice or vegetable, omit it.
+If you do not like the particular flavour of a spice or vegetable, omit it.